 The soil on the side of the mountain has many other crops, from potatoes to cacao, that share space with the coffee.
 The terrain is so steep that even four-wheel-drive vehicles become useless about 3,000 feet, and you move up on foot.
 Coffee cherries are still brought back down to the collection point via scooter.

 The History of Coffee from the Island of Java

-The first export of green coffee beans was sent from Java to Europe by the Dutch East India Company and was received at Amsterdam in 1711.
+The first export of green coffee beans was sent from the Island of Java to Europe by the Dutch East India Company and was received at Amsterdam in 1711.
 The shipment consisted of 894 pounds from the Jakarta plantations and from the interior of the island.
-At the first public auction, this java coffee brought twenty-three and two-thirds stuivers (about forty-seven cents) per Amsterdam pound.
+At the first public auction, this Java Coffee brought about forty-seven cents per pound.
 Within 10 years, exports rose to 60 tons per year.
 Java was the first place, outside of Arabia and Ethiopia, where coffee was widely cultivated.
-VOC (Dutch East India Company Dutch: Vereenigde Oostindische Compagnie) monopolized world coffee trading from 1725 to 1780.
-This coffee is the true “Java” part of the famous “Mocha Java Blend”.
+Dutch East India Company monopolized world coffee trading from 1725 to 1780.
+This coffee is the true Java part of the famous Mocha Java Coffee Blend.
 It is produced in an area of Western Java in the mountains west of the city of Bandung called Preanger.

 Coffee does well on certain islands in Indonesia, Sumatra, Sulawesi, and Java.
 The capital, Batavia (today known as Jakarta) was located on the main island of Java.
 Boatloads of sacks of coffee left from Java, and of course the bags were stamped with the word Java so the words Java and Coffee became synonymous.